bitpoke/boost-public/README.md

 To view the app, open the URL in your browser.

+## Create the Cloud SQL instance

+Go to https://console.cloud.google.com/sql/instances and create an instance.

 ## Expose the application to the internet

 To expose the application to the internet, you can use the [Gateway](https://gateway-api.sigs.k8s.io/) resource.
 Or alternatively, you could use an Ingress resource, but this is not documented here.